-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

 Pierce County Sheriff's Deputy Daniel A. McCartney

 McCartney, 34, was shot and killed as he chased two burglary suspects after responding to a home invasion call January 7 in Frederickson.

-Authorities say McCartney was able to fire his weapon as well.
 One of the suspects was found dead at the scene, and the other was apprehended later.